willsam100/CodingWIthSamBlog/_posts/2019-02-15-bdd-and-gherkin-without-ide-integrations.md

   last_name: Williams
 permalink: "/2019/02/15/bdd-and-gherkin-without-ide-integrations/"
 ---
-<p>SpecFlow uses an IDE integration (extension, addon, plugin or whatever it's called).
+SpecFlow uses an IDE integration (extension, addon, plugin or whatever it's called).
 Instead use TickSpec.
 NO IDE extension/addon required.
 Supports F# / C#.
-Full example listed below</p>
+Full example listed below

-<h3>Cucumber, Specflow and Gherkin</h3>
+## Cucumber, Specflow and Gherkin
-<p>Cucumber is the most the most popular library for this, supporting Ruby, Java, JavaScript.
-For .NET though, Specflow has become the most popular.<br />
+Cucumber is the most the most popular library for this, supporting Ruby, Java, JavaScript.
+For .NET though, Specflow has become the most popular.

-Both libraries tend to agree on the same syntax plain text file syntax though; gherkin.</p>
+Both libraries tend to agree on the same syntax plain text file syntax though; gherkin.

-<h3>BDD with gherkin recap</h3>
+### BDD with gherkin recap
-<p>A quick re-cap, BDD is the act of defining automated tests by the behaviour of the system (an alternative to TDD).
-Because BDD focuses on behaviour, tests are typically called<br />
+A quick re-cap, BDD is the act of defining automated tests by the behaviour of the system (an alternative to TDD).
+Because BDD focuses on behaviour, tests are typically called

 outside-in.
 Said another way, they sit higher up on the test pyramid and they test much of the application when compared to TDD tests.
 BDD style tests could be written in source code, however, because they involve writing out what the application should do, this tends to involve other people (those who don't write code).
-As a result, gherkin was introduced as a simple plain text language to describe the tests so those without little coding experience could read them.</p>
+As a result, gherkin was introduced as a simple plain text language to describe the tests so those without little coding experience could read them.

-<h3>Gherkin language</h3>
+### Gherkin language
-<p>The language is very simple and has 3 main keywords, <code>given</code>, <code>when</code>, <code>then</code>.
-The full spec is here: <a href="https://docs.cucumber.io/gherkin/reference/">https://docs.cucumber.io/gherkin/reference/</a></p>
+The language is very simple and has 3 main keywords, <code>given</code>, <code>when</code>, <code>then</code>.
+The full spec is here: <a href="https://docs.cucumber.io/gherkin/reference/">https://docs.cucumber.io/gherkin/reference/</a>
-<p>here is a simple example (taken from the docs):</p>
+here is a simple example (taken from the docs):
 <table class="pre">
 <tbody>
 <tr>